rystidia/alpha_expansion/README.md

 ## Folders
 - `src/`: The main C++ code.
 - `tests/`: C++ unit tests (we use GoogleTest).
-- `scripts/`: Python scripts for running experiments and visualizing results.
+- `scripts/`: Python scripts for running experiments and producing plots.
+- `demo/`: Interactive PyQt6 demo for image segmentation and community detection.

 ## How to Build